21f3000773/TDS-Project-2/happiness/README.md

 - **Correlation**: Significant positive correlations are observed between the Life Ladder and several variables, including:
   - **Log GDP per capita** (0.78): Strong relationship, indicating higher economic productivity leads to higher life satisfaction.
   - **Social Support** (0.72): Suggests that stronger social networks contribute to greater well-being.
-  - **Healthy life expectancy** (0.71): People’s perception of their well-being is closely linked to their health.
+  - **Healthy life expectancy** (0.71): Peopleâ€™s perception of their well-being is closely linked to their health.

 ### 4. Economic Factors
 - **Log GDP per Capita**: The average Log GDP per capita is around 9.40, with a standard deviation of 1.15.
 The scores range from 5.527 to 11.676, further illustrating economic diversity across the countries.